chenyongrowan/LogicBrain/README.md

 # LogicBrain
-An advanced generative AI system focusing on querying, modeling and simulating complex biological systems
+An advanced generative AI system focusing on querying, modeling and simulating complex biological systems.